lightbiaggi/Voltaire/README.md

+# Task one
+pdf is linked here
+# task 2
 # Voltair ( Your Configurations Poet)

 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->